 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This romantic suspense is a paperback edition was published by St. Martin Paperbacks on August 2, 2011 and has 389 pages.
+This romantic suspense is a paperback edition that was published by St. Martin Paperbacks on August 2, 2011 and has 389 pages.

 Explore it on Goodreads or Amazon.